 Due to the Coronavirus, more and more people are rethinking how they would like to live.
 For example, being cooped up in a New York City apartment during a quarantine is less than desirable.

-Demand for single family homes appears to be increasing as city residents move out to the suburbs in order to have more space and back yards.
+Demand for single family homes has been increasing as city residents move out to the suburbs in order to have more space and back yards.
 There’s also still a huge lack of supply in the affordable housing market.

 Generally during challenging times, more people are forced to rent, which could offer a great opportunity for investors looking for rental income from single family homes.

-If you have money saved up already, now might be the perfect opportunity to buy a rental property for the following reasons:
+If you have money saved up already, now might still be a good opportunity to buy a rental property for the following reasons:

-- Rental demand for single family homes could increase, along with rents
+- Rental demand for single family homes continues to increase, along with rents

 - There’s not a huge amount of competition because many people are afraid to invest right now

-While I don’t expect mortgage interest rates to drop below record lows in the next couple of months, there’s a good possibility they will continue to remain low.
+While I don’t expect mortgage interest rates to drop below record lows again, there’s a good possibility they will continue to remain fairly stable because of the turmoil that banks are experiencing due to the lending rate increases the Fed has been imposing each quarter.

-Because a lot of people are hesitant to invest right now, this may be a great time to buy a rental property on the cheap and turn it into a cash flowing investment.
+Because a lot of people are hesitant to invest right now, this may be a great time to buy a rental property on the cheap and turn it into a cash flowing (or at least break even) investment for the long term.

 Investor tip: Look to attract higher net worth tenants who will pay several months in advance for added security.

-If there is any chance of job loss, it might be more prudent to refinance your home and take cash out to set aside for reserves.
+If there is any chance of job loss, it might be more prudent to setup a home equity line of credit (HELOC) so you can access cash if necessary.

 More Financial Tips for These Tough Times